Fagron: History

 Omega Pharma has been taking over smaller companies for a long time and has also set up several specialized divisions.
 This was part of the company's buy-and-build strategy.
 An important takeover was that of the Dutch company Fagron (van Ger van Jeveren) in 2000.
 Fagron was founded in 1990 by Ger van Jeveren and distributed raw materials for medicines.
 Arseus was founded in 2006 as an umbrella organization for 35 small companies (the first available annual report dates from 2007).
 Arseus formed the integration of the "professional healthcare division" (B2B) of Omega Pharma.
 Arseus went public in 2007 after a management buy-out.
 Omega Pharma then still retained 24% of the shares of Arseus.

+In November 2009, Omega Pharma sold its stake in Arseus to the private equity investor Waterland.
+Through Couckinvest, Marc Coucke retained 11% of the shares.
+In 2014, Coucke sold additional shares, reducing his stake in Arseus to between 8% and 9%.

+In 2012, Arseus restructured its divisional organization.
+Arseus Dental and Arseus Medical were discontinued and replaced by Healthcare Solutions and Healthcare Specialities.
+Healthcare Solutions consolidated the dental and medical distribution activities, while Healthcare Specialities brought together the companies developing and marketing new dental and medical products.
+Fagron and Corilus continued to operate as before.

+In 2014, the majority of Healthcare Solutions and Healthcare Specialities was sold.
+These divisions had been underperforming for some time.
+Arseus continued with its existing units, Fagron and Corilus, and added a new division, HL Technology, which included activities related to the development and production of equipment for the dental and orthopedic industries.
+This was the smallest business unit within Arseus, accounting for only 3% of revenue in 2013.